What does dantian mean?

-In Tai Chi and Qi Gong, the lower dantian gives students a practical reference for breathing, posture, and a steadier centre of gravity.
+In Tai Chi and Qi Gong, the lower dantian gives students a practical place to return attention so breathing settles, posture improves, and movement feels steadier.

 Meaning